Site Overlay

 How They Help

-Promote Overall Well-being: Focus on the physical, emotional, and social health of students through a comprehensive approach to care and wellness education.
+Promote Overall Well-being: Focus on students’ physical, emotional, and social health through a comprehensive approach to care and wellness education.

 Increase Accessibility: Provide care in a convenient location for students who may face transportation or insurance barriers to seek care in the community.

-Improve Health Outcomes: Boost vaccination rates, lower rates of teen pregnancy and depression, and provide immediate treatment for illnesses and injuries.
+Improve Health Outcomes: Boost vaccination rates, lower teen pregnancy and depression rates, and provide immediate treatment for illnesses and injuries.

 Support Academic Success: A healthier student population leads to better attendance and improved academic performance.